An Overview of Lean Systems Engineering

 Reducing the number of requirements for a system could mean failing to meet customer expectations, because you are no longer trying to meet their full list of expectations.
 When system checks or oversight are eliminated, the system may be simpler, but the odds of failure may go up.
 Lean systems thus doesn't always equal a higher product.

-Why Isn’t Lean Systems Engineering As Common As Six Sigma?
+Why Isn’t LSE as Common as Six Sigma?

 The risk and cost are amplified by the iterative nature of process improvement methodologies.
 It is easier to change one variable at a time to reduce part failures or out of spec components than rearrange the factory periodically in the hope of making it better.